rcky844/knowledge-handbook/Chemistry Focused/Topic VI - Microscopic World II.md

 ## Definitions
 [[Polarity of bonds and molecules]]:
-- **Electronegativity**: Electronegativity is the <u>ability</u> of an atom of that element to <span class="hi-green">attract bond pair electrons</span> towards itself.
+- **Electronegativity** is the <u>ability</u> of an atom of that element to <span class="hi-green">attract bond pair electrons</span> towards itself.
 - **Bond polarity**: The <span class="hi-green">uneven distribution of electrons</span> creates polarity in a chemical bond.
 - **Polar bonds**: A polar bond is a [[covalent bonds|covalent bond]] with <span class="hi-green">unequal sharing of bonding electrons</span> / consisting of atoms with different electronegativities.
-- **Van der Waals' forces**: Van der Waals' forces is a weak intermolecular force existing between the partial negative pole of a molecule and the partial positive pole of another molecule.
+- **Van der Waals' forces** is a weak intermolecular force existing between the partial negative pole of a molecule and the partial positive pole of another molecule.

 [[Hydrogen bonds]]:
 - Hydrogen bond is a strong intermolecular force existing between a <span class="hi-blue">hydrogen atom</span> bonded to highly electronegative atom (e.g. N / O / F) in a molecule and the <span class="hi-blue">lone pair electrons</span> from a highly electronegative atom (e.g. N / O / F) in another molecule.